 Those who work throughout their lives are likely to earn far more than 40 credits.
 However, earning more than 40 credits does not increase the amount of SSDI benefits that individuals will receive if they become disabled.

 Individuals who are self-employed earn work credits for SSDI just like they would if they were working for wages or a salary.
-Self-employed workers pay Social Security taxes just like regular employees do.
+Self-employed workers pay Social Security income taxes just like regular employees do.
 Military members also earn work credits for SSDI in the same way and may be eligible for additional credits in some cases.